 Who Gets Fibromyalgia?

 Fibromyalgia is far more common in women than in men.
 Some interesting studies show that men make serotonin at a much faster rate than women -- about 50% faster.
-That may explain why fibromyalgia syndrome, or FMS, is more common in women.
+That may help explain why fibromyalgia syndrome, or FMS, is more common in women.

 Another theory states that fibromyalgia is caused by biochemical changes in the body and may be related to hormonal changes or menopause.
 In addition, some (but not all) people with fibromyalgia have low levels of human growth hormone, which may contribute to the muscle pain.

 Does Stress Cause Fibromyalgia?

 Some researchers theorize that stress or poor physical conditioning are factors in the cause of fibromyalgia.
 Another theory suggests that muscle "microtrauma" (very slight damage) leads to an ongoing cycle of pain and fatigue.
 These mechanisms, like all the others, are still unproven for fibromyalgia.

 Do Insomnia or Sleep Disorders Cause Fibromyalgia?